IndrajeetPatil/ggstatsplot/cran-comments.md

 0 errors | 0 warnings | 0 note

-- Maintenance release to catch up with `{ggplot2}` and `{easystats}` updates.
+- Fix breaking change caused by `{parameters}` updates.

 ## revdepcheck results

-We checked 2 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems